 Until today, we treated these two files as if they had the same semantics.
 As of Now 11.1.15, however, we now feature full support for the

 We are also introducing a new package on npm:

 @zeit/dockerignorewhich makes the newly implemented filtering logic available for everyone to reuse.

+On the surface, both files allow for defining what paths are not part of your stage.
+In other words, most people use them as blacklists.
 Some differences start to emerge when you start using capabilities that allow to turn them into whitelists, which is a pattern we have begun to use at ZEIT for all our Docker containers.

 Here's an example of a

 .dockerignorefile using this technique.
 Instead of serving as a blacklist of things to ignore, we ignore everything by default and only whitelist the precise requirements we need for our project.